ajslater/picopt/README.rst

 picopt
 ======

-A multi-format, recursive, multiprocessor aware, command line image optimizer utility that uses external tools to do the optimizing.
+A multi-format, recursive, multiprocessor aware, command line lossless image optimizer utility that uses external tools to do the optimizing.

 Picopt depends on Python
 `PIL <http://www.pythonware.com/products/pil/>`__ to identify files and Python `rarfile <https://pypi.python.org/pypi/rarfile>`__ to open CBRs.

+The actual image optimization is accomplished by external programs.

 To optimize JPEG images.
 Picopt needs one of
 `mozjpeg <https://github.com/mozilla/mozjpeg>`__,
 `jpegrescan <https://github.com/kud/jpegrescan>`__ or
-`jpegtran <http://jpegclub.org/jpegtran/>`__ on the path. in order of preferrence.
+`jpegtran <http://jpegclub.org/jpegtran/>`__ on the path. in order of preference.

 To optimize lossless images like PNG, PNM, GIF, TIFF and BMP, picopt requires either `optipng <http://optipng.sourceforge.net/>`__,